antleaf/rioxx/webroot/content/profiles/v2-0-rc-1/index.md

 aliases:
 - "/v2-0-rc-1/"
 layout: auto_profile
-deprecated: true
+status: deprecated
 ---

-Note that there is a newer version of the application profile - [please check here for the latest version](http://rioxx.net/versions/)
+Note that there is a newer version of the application profile - [please check here for the latest version](/release_notes/)

-This is an updated version of the RIOXX application profile, enhanced following the [public consultation](http://www.rioxx.net/2014/06/27/rioxx-2-0-beta-1-released-for-comment/).
-For more details on changes see the [release notes](/release_notes)

 ## Terminology